jwansek/HomelabPowerLogger/README.md

 # power.eda.gay

-Logs Tasmota-flashed power usage monitors, and Tp-Link Omada POE switches, to InfluxDB and Grafana using MQTT.
+Logs Tasmota-flashed power usage monitors, and TP-Link Omada POE switches, to InfluxDB and Grafana using MQTT and SNMP.
+Also logs Zigbee informtion with a Tasmota-flashed Zigbee bridge.

 Looking for the Mikrotik POE usage monitor/exporter?
 That's been moved to [MikrotikPOEPowerExporter](https://github.com/jwansek/MikrotikPOEPowerExporter)